 Below you can see my current apartment, placed on the first floor, 89 square meters (958 square feet).
 Decent, but nothing fancy.

 I share the apartment with my American girlfriend since 1998, Nancy, and our two cats, Shithead and Velcro.
 I don't know if you can imagine what those cats were like.
 They were put to sleep on Monday the 17th of July 2017.
 Shithead was 18 and Velcro 17 years old.

 My third hobby started at the age of approximately 15, constructing loudspeakers, which I am currently making a living of.
 With this hobby following me through my studies to become an MSc Me and building speakers for friends I have had quite a bit of success in this field.

 At Dynaudio I have been the driving force behind the engineering of the Audience 40 success, the first speaker I made for Dynaudio.
 It became the winner of a nice EISA prize (European Imaging and Sound Award) for the best speaker product of the year 1999/2000 in the lower price class.
 EISA consists of journalists from about 40 magazines in 19 countries around Europe, and they vote for the best product.
 To win this prize was a great honor to Dynaudio, and sales were booming.
 It still is a great little speaker.
 The Audience 40 has been reviewed with very positive response only, throughout the world.
 Its successor, Audience 42, is an even better bang-for-the-buck.
 The rework was done by my colleague Jan Moller, and released summer 2000.
-Today the Audience series has been replaced by something else, I am not sure but think the Focus series comes the closest (with Focus 110 being similar to the Audience 40).
+Today the Audience series has been replaced by something else, I am not sure but think the first replacement was the Focus series (with Focus 110 being similar to the Audience 40).